saru-tora/anansi/tutorial.markdown

 $ ananc admin
 ```

-Then enter a username, email (optional), and a strong password.
+Then enter a username, email, and a strong password.

 <br>